dk14/wolfram-mega/docs/dsl.md

 Querying mutually exclusive outcomes, e.g. `{yes = ["a"], no = ["b"]} && {yes = ["b"], no = ["a"]}` disallowed, since it can output unreachable subcontracts potentially: use typescript `!` instead, so typescript could lint unreachable code.

+P.S.
+There is always `dsl.unsafe.outcome` if this stresses you out.

 #### Script-generated observations (advanced)
+> you can skip this...

 `pubkey` is allowed to contain chain-specific script, if specific algorithmic verification of the fact is required, rather than just verification of signature from third-party attestant.
 It is needed in order to use cryptological proofs as true oracles.
 Convention: `$(<extra validator script>)`.
 Examples: